 In 1989, the first year of smolt tagging, 6,438 smolts were tagged primarily from Det’s Pond (Appendix B2).
 In 1990, the number tagged increased to 23,598 smolts with the discovery of a major rearing pond complex (Shaul Pond) on the west side of the valley (Figure 3).
 In 1989–1991, minnow traps were employed to catch a mixture of smolts and rearing presmolts, in addition to the smolt catch in trough traps.
 These fish were excluded from the marked sample used to generate Chapman estimates of total smolt production because they included a mix of fish, including smaller size classes (<80 mm SNF length) and tagged with a separate code, that did not migrate to sea in the year when they were marked.

-After the initial exploratory year (1989), the number of smolts marked ranged from 10,945 smolts in 2008 to 58,262 smolts in 2000, and averaged 29,525 smolts during 1990–2013.
+After the initial exploratory year (1989), the number of smolts marked averaged 29,525 smolts 1990–2013 and ranged from 10,945 smolts in 2008 to 58,262 smolts in 2000, .
 Capture effort remained more constant during this time, but more fish escaped in some years due to flood events or collapses in Beaver Dams.
 The catch in Brown slough was more variable, depending on changing flow patterns and beaver activity.
 The incline plane trap was first deployed in the slough in 1992 and was only moderately effective in most years.
 In 2000–2002, construction of a beaver dam across the upper portion of Side Pond (Figure 1) created an opportunity to employ a trough trap in the area of the main flow down Brown Slough.
 A long 0.64 cm plastic mesh fence was used to direct fish away from the area of a highest flow across the dam into a trough trap installed on a minor spillway.
 This installation was most effective in 2000, resulting in a record catch of 31,281 smolts from Brown Slough (Appendix B1).
 The number of smolts captured from Shaul Pond, and in total from all sites, decreased markedly after 2005.

-Tagging of emergent fry (<39 mm SNF length) for the aging validation study resulted in 1,340 to 6,178 (average 4,345) fry tagged annually (Appendix B3).
+Tagging of emergent fry (<39 mm SNF length) for the aging validation study resulted in an average 4,345 fry tagged annually (range 1,340 to 6,178) () (Appendix B3).
 These fry were released in Shaul Pond in 1996–1999 and 2006–2013, but were apportioned (and tagged with separate codes) between Shaul Pond and Det’s Pond during 2000–2005.

 Tagging Rate